davidrunger/guard-espect/README.md

 ## Options

-Guard::RSpec 4.0 now uses a simpler approach with the new `cmd` option that let you precisely define which rspec command will be launched on each run. **This option is required** due to the number of different ways possible to invoke rspec, the template now includes a default that should work for most applications but may not be optimal for all.
+Guard::Espect 4.0 now uses a simpler approach with the new `cmd` option that let you precisely define which rspec command will be launched on each run. **This option is required** due to the number of different ways possible to invoke rspec, the template now includes a default that should work for most applications but may not be optimal for all.
 As example if you want to support Spring with a custom formatter (progress by default) use:

 ``` ruby
 guard :rspec, cmd: 'spring rspec -f doc' do